sarathkainakary/BeMotivated/Pull 1st.md

-"Life is full of misteries, live in the moment without thinking of the future."
+"Life is full of misteries, live in the moment without thinking of the future"